bernhardAxonIvy/doc/source/engine-guide/integration/reverse-proxy/index.rst

     microsoft-iis/index

 Read carefully how to improve security by :ref:`restricting the access
 <reverse-proxy-secure>` to an Axon.ivy Engine when using a reverse proxy.
+Some

-Some reverse proxy servers provides :ref:`Single Sign On (SSO) <single-sign-on>` functionality.
-The reverse proxy then is responsible to identify the user either automatically or by login.
+reverse proxy servers provides :ref:`Single Sign-on (SSO) <single-sign-on>` functionality.
+The reverse proxy then is responsible to authenticate the user.

 |